brokenkernel/blog/blog/content/posts/ethical-baghdad.md

 The wayback machine only first finds a reference to [guppylake in 2008](https://web.archive.org/web/20080510205450/https://www.guppylake.com/~nsb/CSCW-ATOMICMAIL.txt) despite originating in 1996.

-I ended up emailing the author and asking about this discrepancy.
+I ended up emailing[^3] the author and asking about this discrepancy.
 Here is what we found out:

 1. The quote was included as a footnote in the original article, which was probably submitted in 1995
 2. The footnote was apparently omitted from the CSCW publication!